Flokkq/nixOS/INSTALL.md

    sudo mv /tmp/disk-config.nix /mnt/etc/nixos
    ```

-7. **Copy base configuration file**
+7. **Copy install configuration file**

-   Transfer the base configuration file to the target NixOS machine using `scp`:
+   Transfer the install configuration file to the target NixOS machine using `scp`:

    The config just imports the generated hardware-configuration and disko.